 Each of the two counters consists of a start limit, an end limit, and the current count value that points to the segment to be accessed on the next data cycle.
 The current count value can be set to any segment, even if it is outside the range set by the start and end limits.
 The counters count up from the current count value to the end limit and then jump back to the start limit.
-If the current count is greater than the end limit, the current count value increments to three, rolls over to zero, continues incrementing until the end limit is reached, and then jumps back to the start limit.
+If the current count is greater than the end limit, the current count value will increment to three, then roll over to zero and continue incrementing until the end limit is reached; it then jumps back to the start limit.